 - They are excellent apartment dwellers due to their small size.

 - Miniature Pomeranians are intelligent and easy to train dogs.
 They are quick to pick up the commands and lessons.

-- The Miniature Pomeranian life span is 12 to 16 years.
+- The Miniature Pomeranian's life span is 12 to 16 years.

 - Miniature Pomeranians have a moderate energy level but need a certain level of daily activity.

-- Teacup, Toy or Miniature Pomeranians are not an acceptable variation or recognized breed.
+- Teacup Pom, Pomeranian teacup, Mini Teacup Pom, Toy Pomeranian, or Mini Pomeranians are not acceptable variations or recognized breeds.

 - Miniature Pomeranians aren’t recognized as a breed of their own.

 History of the Miniature Pomeranian